Gabattal/intl-agent/README.md

 - `OPENAI_API_KEY`: Your OpenAI API key.
 - `DEFAULT_LANGUAGE`: The default language code for the translations (e.g., 'en' for English, 'fr' for French).
 - `PREFIX`: An optional default prefix to prepend to your translation keys.
+- `SUFFIX`: An optional default suffix to append to your translation keys.

 Create a `.env` file in the root of your project with the following content: